EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 <br>

 ## When to Go?
-January is the best season to travel to
+January is the best season to travel to Puerto Rico.
+The weather is perfect and it does not rain often.
+This would definitely be me recommendation.
 <br>

 ## Where to Stay?